nasa/cumulus-docs/docs/deployment.md

 Configure your virtual private cloud.
 You can find `<vpc-id>` and `<subnet-id>` values on the [VPC Dashboard](https://console.aws.amazon.com/vpc/home?region=us-east-1#). `vpcId` from [Your VPCs](https://console.aws.amazon.com/vpc/home?region=us-east-1#vpcs:), and `subnets` [here](https://console.aws.amazon.com/vpc/home?region=us-east-1#subnets:).
 When you choose a subnet, be sure to also note its availability zone, to configure `ecs`.

 ###### ecs

 Configuration for the Amazon EC2 Container Service (ECS) instance.
 Update `availabilityZone` with information from [VPC Dashboard](https://console.aws.amazon.com/vpc/home?region=us-east-1#) note `instanceType` and `desiredInstances` have been selected for a sample install.
 You will have to specify appropriate values to deploy and use ECS machines.
+See [EC2 Instance Types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) for more information.

 ###### buckets